Ann McMillan: Edgard Varèse and radio career

 In 1953, McMillan was introduced by sculptor Raymond Puccinelli to Edgard Varèse after the latter needed someone to use a tape recorder he had received.
-From that year until 1955, she worked for Varèse as an assistant and creative collaborator.
-During then, she assisted him with the Ampex tape recorder used in Déserts.
+From that year until 1955, she worked for Varèse as an assistant and creative collaborator, assisting him with the Ampex tape recorder used in Déserts.
 She subsequently developed a friendship with Varèse, often visiting his house to eat dinner.
 After working as a radio producer for Lively Arts in 1955, she moved to Paris as a Fulbright Fellow that year, remaining there until 1957.
 During her time abroad, she worked on musique concrète with Pierre Schaeffer at Radiodiffusion-Télévision Française's Club d'Essai studio in Paris, with Varèse also doing work with him.
 She later operated the tape recorder at Déserts American premiere at the Vermont National Guard Armory in Bennington, Vermont at the invitation of Bennington College president Frederick Burkhardt, later recalling that the venue "was jammed".
 (Note: Although McMillan recalled that she "played the tape recorder" at the premiere, the concert's program credits her as sound technician.)
 Paul Boepple of the Bennington Banner praised her for "[doing] nobly at the Ampex controls".

 McMillan remained with the RTF after her return to the United States, particularly as one of their program directors in New York City from 1958 to 1962.
 In 1964, she began working as the music director of New York City radio station WBAI.
 In 1965, McMillan did an interview of Yoko Ono as part of the former's job; the two became close after Ono and her husband Anthony Cox worked as volunteers at a benefit concert organized by the station in The Town Hall, though McMillan was reportedly appalled by Ono and Cox's poor living conditions while visiting their home.
 At one point McMillan asked them to "give [their daughter Kyoko Chan Cox] to someone who loves her".
 According to John Cage scholar James Pritchett, McMillan was "a sensitive and creative producer" at WBAI.

 Outside of WBAI, McMillan was also a producer for the Iran Government Information Center and a freelance writer for the Canadian Broadcasting Corporation and Voice of America.